aws/amazon-sagemaker-examples/aws_marketplace/README.md

 - [Creating Algorithm and Model Package - Listing on AWS Marketplace](creating_marketplace_products) provides a detailed walkthrough on how to package a scikit learn algorithm to create SageMaker Algorithm and SageMaker Model Package entities that can be used with the enhanced SageMaker Train/Transform/Hosting/Tuning APIs and listed on AWS Marketplace.

+Once sellers have created an Algorithm or a Model Package to be listed in AWS Marketplace,the next step is to list it in AWS Marketplace and provide a sample notebook that users can use to try your Algorithm/Model Package.

+-[Curating AWS Marketplace Model Package listing and Sample notebook](curating_aws_marketplace_listing_and_sample_notebook/ModelPackage) provides instructions on how to craft a sample notebook to be associated with your listing and how to curate a good AWS Marketplace listing that makes it easy for AWS customers to consume your ML Model Package.

+-[Curating AWS Marketplace Algorithm listing and Sample notebook](curating_aws_marketplace_listing_and_sample_notebook/Algorithm) provides instructions on how to craft a sample notebook to be associated with your listing and how to curate a good AWS Marketplace listing that makes it easy for AWS customers to consume your Algorithm.

 #### Use algorithms and model packages from AWS Marketplace for machine learning.

 These examples show you how to use model-packages and algorithms from AWS Marketplace for machine learning.